jonathanlamar/snake-learning/README.md

 # snake-learning

-I wanted to learn about genetic algorithms learning model, and while I was brainstorming data collection, I threw this game together really quick.
-The neural network is a work in progress.
+I wanted to build a neual network to play snake.

 ## Overview